Q. What times are you open?

 Q. What do I need to bring each day?

 A. Most children bring with them a small rucksack containing: a change (or two!) of clothes, wellies (when needed), suncream and sunhat (when needed), any comforters (e.g. special teddy, dummy, muzzy), woollen hat/gloves/scarf (when needed) alongside a coat/jacket (when needed), nappies and wipes (where applicable).
 We ask that parents do not provide their own Calpol or Nurofen in your child’s bag, we have nursery supplies which we will give to your child as and when required/requested.
+Please ensure all your child's belongings are clearly labelled to prevent them becoming misplaced.

 Q. Do I provide food for my child?